adipi71/fg/README.md

 # fg
-fg is a code generation tool used to speed-up software development.
+**fg** is a code generation tool used to speed-up software development.
-It uses a mechanism based on "cloning" of an existing functionality to create a new one.
+It uses a mechanism based on *cloning* of an existing functionality to create a new one.

 # wiki